-This EPD is "cradle-to-gate" covering the production stage (modules A1 to A3).
-This includes raw material extraction and upstream processing, secondary material processing, inbound transportation, and manufacturing.
+This EPD is a "cradle-to-gate" LCA and includes raw material extraction and upstream processing, secondary material processing, inbound transportation, and manufacturing.
 The construction stage (modules A4 to A5), use stage (modules B1 to B7), and end-of-life stage (modules C1 to C4) are not included in this study.